 When you’re sick with certain illnesses, phlegm noticeably hangs around in the back of your throat.
 Sometimes, that’s when you’ll notice it.

 Phlegm is one of your body’s ways of collecting and getting rid of bacteria in your respiratory tract.
-It may drip down from your nose and sinuses, get coughed up from your lower airway, or accumulate in your throat.
+It could come out of your nose and sinuses, come up when you cough, or build up in your throat.

 Both phlegm and mucus are actually totally normal bodily products.
-You need mucus regularly because of its protective and support functions (1).
+You need mucus regularly because of its protective and supportive functions.

 If you’re sick or exposed to foreign particles or allergens, your phlegm can get thick.
 It becomes more noticeable as it traps these foreign substances.